lwdsw/Kiln/README.md

 ### Structured Data

 We prioritize data correctness, which makes integrating into AI products easier.
+No data gets into the dataset without first passing validation, which keeps the dataset clean.

 Our easy to use schema UI lets you create and use structured schemas, without knowing JSON-schema formating.
-For technical users, we support any valid JSON schema for inputs and outputs.
+For technical users, we support any valid JSON-schema for inputs and outputs.

-No data gets into the dataset without first passing validation, which keeps the dataset clean.

-### Powerful open-source Library and REST API
+### Powerful Open-source Library and REST API

 We have an open-source [python library](https://pypi.org/project/kiln-ai/), and an open-source [REST API](https://pypi.org/project/kiln-server/).
-You can easily integrate Kiln datasets into your own workflows, build fine tunes, use Kiln in Notebooks, build custom tools, and more!
+You can easily integrate Kiln datasets into your own workflows, build fine tunes, use Kiln in Notebooks, build custom tools, and much more!

 The REST API supports OpenAPI, so you can generate client libraries for almost [any](https://github.com/swagger-api/swagger-codegen) [language](https://openapi-generator.tech/docs/generators).